Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	8<< zero is breaking the fourth wall

 	8<< see halting_problem.md
+	8<< it has the new mahā[] mantra that uses the ℂomputational program counter

 	: [pattern<>][process<>][input<>][underflow<>][flow<>][overflow<>] 8<< [output<>]
 	: pattern process input underflow flow overflow 8<< output